Luming-L/NGG/Welcome file.md

 It is easy to acquire live imaging so it is used in laboratory regeneration studies.
 We sequence the genome of axolotl.
 The genome is large and complex (32 Gb).
-We sequence the genome: 110 million long reads, 32x **coverage**, **N50** read length 14.2kb, **PacBio**. avoid sample bias, span long repeat region
+We sequence the genome: 110 million long reads, 32x **coverage**, **N50** read length 14.2kb, **PacBio**. avoid sample bias, span long repeat region (double check: one long read spanning, some smaller reads truly overlapping the long read)
 ### Expansion of long terminal repeat retroelement
 a kind of element located in the terminal of chromosome. it is expanded.
 ### HoxA cluster and intron size constraints